 In the development (B), the theme is revisited, mainly based on rhythmic motifs.
 We also encounter scales in the melody, reminiscent of the development in the first part of the Sonatina.
 Harmonically, there is a complete modulation to D Major.

-From measures 17 to 21, a small bridge with arpeggios in the bass chords and a brief “melodic tail” take place, which leads us back to the initial theme, thus guiding us to the recapitulation.
+From measures 17 to 21, there is a small “bridge” with arpeggios in the bass chords and a “melodic tail”, which leads us back to the first theme, and guiding us to the recapitulation.
 The last 12 measures form the coda, which is again based on rhythmic motifs that have been developed to provide a sense of completion to the composition.

 If you’re interested in learning or performing this piece, you can find the piano sheet music for Beethoven’s Sonatina available in my Etsy Shop: https://helenapianotheory.etsy.com